 - Wood scraps and sawdust

 If you have a cat, put your litter box somewhere else.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
 Plus, the furnace could circulate the smelly odors all over your home.

 You should also regularly vacuum near your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

 Request Expert Furnace Service

-Whether you want furnace replacement or regular maintenance in Kearney, Thurston Heating & Air Conditioning can expertly handle your needs.
-Our highly trained technicians can fix any furnace model or brand.
+Whether you need furnace replacement or annual maintenance in Kearney, Thurston Heating & Air Conditioning can expertly meet your needs.
+Our highly trained technicians can fix any heating equipment model or brand.